Mimicking states with limited resources: passing quantum quiz via global control

 We now consider a family of the allowed unitary operations in~(\ref{general_task}) determined by $U = \exp(-iH_{1}t)$ generated by the Hamiltonian

 where $\bm{B}$ is a vector parameter the same for all spins~\cite{Global-field-gate-PhysRevLett.93.030501}.
-Since the Hamiltonian~(\ref{Hrotation}) is not assumed to be able to provide {\em complete} control~\cite{controllability-PhysRevA.79.060305}, and thus we do not expect the maximal possible similarity as a result of our algorithm.
+The Hamiltonian~(\ref{Hrotation}) is not assumed to be able to provide the {\em complete} control~\cite{controllability-PhysRevA.79.060305}, therefore we do not expect the maximal possible similarity as a result of our algorithm.
 We assume $\bm{B} = B \bm{b}$, with $B\geq 0$ and $|\bm{b}| = 1$.

 Notice that for our setting since the Bloch vectors do not have $z$-component, this allows us to use $\bm{b} = (0,0,\pm1)$ in order to have spin rotations generated by~(\ref{Hrotation}) only in the $XY$ plane.
-Here we present main algebraic relations which will be used to understand the optimization and the numerical simulation in the next subsection.
+Here we present main algebraic relations which will be used to understand the optimization and the numerical simulation procedures in the next subsection.

-In order to show that our choice of similarity~(\ref{fidelity_for_chain}) does not contradict the definition~(\ref{general_fidelity}) we show that the cosine function of the angle $\theta_{k}$ between average spins number~$n$ of the target and candidate systems can be expressed in the following way.
-From the definition of the scalar product we have
+In order to show that our choice of similarity~(\ref{fidelity_for_chain}) does not contradict the definition~(\ref{general_fidelity}) we show that the cosine function of the angle $\theta_{k}$ ($\cos\theta_{k} = {\bm{r}_{k}\bm{c}_{k}}/{{r}_{k}{c}_{k}}$) between average spins number~$n$ of the target and candidate systems can be expressed in the following way.
+With using~(\ref{Bloch_vecs}) and algebra of the Pauli matrices we write